The British Academy President's Medal

 2012 The Right Reverend Professor Lord Harries of Pentregarth

-2012 Professor Lisa Jardine CBE, University College London
+2012 Professor Lisa Jardine, University College London

 2012 Professor Sir John Vickers FBA, University of Oxford